On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

 In many applications we require controlled Hamiltonian simulations.
+Such operators are closely related to \textit{block encodings} common in quantum computing~\cite{chakraborty2018power}.
 Consider two quantum registers of $k+n$ qubits.
-Given a $k$-bit Boolean function $f(y)$ and a unitary operator $U$ acting on $n$-qubits, we define the $(k+n)$-qubit $f$-controlled unitary operator $\Lambda_f (U)$ by its action on basis states
+Given a Boolean function~$f(y)$ acting on $k$ bits and a unitary operator $U$ acting on $n$ qubits, we define the $(k+n)$-qubit $f$-controlled unitary operator $\Lambda_f (U)$ by its action on computational basis states

-Equivalently, as $H_f + H_{\overline{f}}=I$ we have the useful decomposition
+Equivalently, as $H_f + H_{\overline{f}}=I$ we have the useful decomposition $\Lambda_f (U)= H_f \otimes U + H_{\overline{f}} \otimes I$.

 If $U$ is self-adjoint, then $\Lambda_f (U)$ is also a Hamiltonian.
 When $U$ is given as a time evolution under a Hamiltonian~$H$ for a time $t$, we have the following.

 \begin{prop} Let $f$ be a Boolean function represented by a $k$-qubit Hamiltonian $H_f$, and let $H$ be an arbitrary Hamiltonian acting on $n$ disjoint qubits.
 Then the $(k+n)$-qubit Hamiltonian